tp12121212/purview_sit_analyzer/README.md

 # Note this code is under active development and still in concept stage.
-None of the steps below may acuraty reflect fubnctionalit and actual system requiremnts to run scripts
+None of the steps below may accurately reflect functions and actual system requirements to run scripts

 # Purview SIT Analyzer